 Does the thought of giving yourself an injection make you squeamish?
 It can take some getting used to, but you may find it's not as bad as you thought it would be.

-"I always tell patients that having a fear of needles is normal and natural," says Evan Sisson, PharmD, a diabetes educator and assistant professor in the Department of Pharmacotherapy and Outcomes Science at the Virginia Commonwealth University School of Pharmacy.
-Sisson and other diabetes educators help diabetes patients overcome their fear of shots, so it doesn't become an obstacle to controlling their blood sugar.
+"I always tell patients that having a fear of needles is normal and natural," says Evan Sisson, PharmD, a diabetes educator and assistant professor at the Virginia Commonwealth University School of Pharmacy.
+He helps people with diabetes get over their fear of shots so it doesn't become an obstacle to controlling their blood sugar.

-Everyone with type 1 diabetes must take insulin injections, because their body doesn't produce this hormone.
-People with type 2 diabetes take injected insulin or other prescription injectables when pills and lifestyle changes aren't lowering their blood glucose enough.
+Everyone with type 1 diabetes must take insulin injections, because their body doesn't make this hormone.
+People with type 2 diabetes take injected insulin or other prescription injectables if pills and lifestyle changes aren't lowering their blood glucose enough.

-Skipping insulin injections can be extremely dangerous for people with type 1 diabetes.
-When glucose isn't available for energy, the body starts burning fat instead.
-That can lead to a state called ketoacidosis, in which acids called ketones build up and poison the body.
+Skipping insulin injections is very dangerous for people with type 1 diabetes.
+If glucose isn't available for energy, your body starts burning fat instead.
+As a result, ketones can build up to unhealthy levels, which could make your blood too acidic, a state called ketoacidosis.

 With type 2 diabetes, the risk of skipping medications or injections isn't as immediate.
-But over time, fluctuating blood sugar levels can damage organs like the eyes, kidneys, and heart.
-Research has found that people who are afraid of their insulin injections have poorly controlled blood sugar and experience more diabetes-related complications.
-Overcoming needle anxiety can be a key element to preventing these complications.
+But over time, unstable blood sugar levels can damage organs like the eyes, kidneys, and heart.
+Research shows that people who are afraid of their insulin injections are more likely to have poorly controlled blood sugar.
+They also have more diabetes-related complications.
+Getting comfortable giving yourself an injection is one of the keys to preventing these complications.